 Hollywood at Home on the Big(ger) Screen

 Last year, home entertainment became even more central to the lives of consumers, as people spent more time at home.
-“TVs, among other consumer tech products, experienced strong sales, with notable shifts in the installed base,” said John Buffone, executive director of NPD’s Connected Intelligence.
+“TVs, among and other consumer tech products, experienced strong sales, with notable shifts in the installed base,” said John Buffone, executive director of NPD’s Connected Intelligence.
 “Without the ability to go to the movies, or attend live entertainment events, Americans shifted their spending to technology that offered in-home opportunities to consume content.”

 With consumers looking to replace and upgrade their LCD TVs during the pandemic, unit sales increased 20% in 2020 compared to 2019 — and strong performance for LCD TVs is expected to continue.
 The Future of Tech report forecasts that annual unit sales of LCD TVs in 2023 will be more than 2 million units higher than 2019 levels.

 “During the pandemic, consumers were buying bigger screens and newer, more modern technology to support their at-home entertainment needs.
 This commitment to new technology, and the value consumer, provides will be key aspect of the continued growth in larger screen TVs in 2021 and beyond,” said Technology Industry Advisor, Stephen Baker.

 “During the pandemic, consumers were buying bigger screens and newer, more modern technology to support their at-home entertainment needs.
 This commitment to new technology, and the value consumer, provides will be key aspect of the continued growth in larger screen TVs in 2021 and beyond”

 Bigger, better, newer, and with more streaming capabilities than ever before, TVs will be instrumental in setting the stage for the home entertainment ecosystem of the future and how consumers are spending their time.
 As always, brands and retailers across industries must keep abreast of where consumer attention is being diverted, in order to effectively identify new opportunities.Read More